talkable/talkable-docs/source/web_hooks/referral.rst

 Referral Web Hook
 =================

-Triggered when there is a new referral in Curebit.
+Triggered when there is a new referral in Talkable.

 .. raw:: html